atcol/docker-registry-ui/README.md

 **Note:** don't use `localhost` in registry URLs!
 The host needs to be visible from inside the container, so `-e REG1=http://localhost/...` won't work because localhost will resolve to the container's IP.
 If registry is running on the host, then remember to use its IP: `172.17.42.1`.

+## Simultaneous Docker Registry 1 and 2.1 Support

+Blah.

 ## Volumes

+**Note** You are encouraged to rely on statelessness configuration of your registries.
+It's simpler, less error-prone and requires less resources.

 The webapp's configuration data is stored inside the container in a H2 database under `/var/lib/h2/`.
 You can hold this data on the host machine using the `-v` flag: